Rowan Blanchard Is Defending Drama Queens

 Blanchard may want adults to stop calling out teens for their allegedly dramatic antics, but she's also proof that grown-ups need to start respecting Generation Z. The actress may not be old enough to vote yet, but she's still spoken eloquently about topics like intersectional feminism, using her voice at protests to fight for causes that she believes in.

-If Blanchard is dramatic, well, then I think it's time we realised drama queens get stuff done.
+If Blanchard is dramatic, well, then I think it's time we realized drama queens get stuff done.

 Advertisement